techcompliant/TC-Specs/Luxul-pi.md

  - **0x0000**: Query Device Info: Sends Vendor Code, Device ID, Device Type, and Version over KaiComm-SSI card.
  - **0x0001**: Get status: Sends current color status in the folowing bit format.

  The second and third bits are ignored if power ≠ 2.
+If the most significant bit is set higher than 2, the device assumes the off state.

 | Bit Significance | Most Significant     | Second Most Significant                      | Second Least Significant                      | Least Significant                                  |